khulnasoft/gpt4cli/docs/docs/models/model-providers.md

 ## Other Providers

-Apart from those listed above,Gpt4cli can use models from any provider that is compatible with the OpenAI API, like Together.ai, Replicate, Ollama, and more.
+Apart from those listed above, Gpt4cli can use models from any provider that is compatible with the OpenAI API, like Together.ai, Replicate, Ollama, and more.
 You'll need to create an account and generate an API key for any other providers you plan on using.

 ## Environment Variables